What is the Foreign Language Requirement and why continue studying in Foreign Language?

 UMM strongly encourages students to take a language placement exam before they register for their first semester of classes; please note this is a placement test only.
 When you sign up to come to campus for registration you will be given a link to take an online language placement exam.
 Test results are then provided to you before you register for your first semester classes.
-Students wishing to test at a later date may contact UMM Test Center, Jane Kill, 320-589-6060
+Students wishing to test at a later date may contact UMM Test Center, Jenny Huntley, 320-589-6060

 Depending on the score received on the placement exam, students have several options to consider:

 Placement at 1001, 1002, or 1003

 - Begin study with the recommended course above